-This article explains how to use build servers with TX Text Control using the .NET Framework (4.8).
-If you are using .NET 6 or later, please see this article instead:
+This article explains how to use build servers with TX Text Control using .NET 6 or better.
+If you are using .NET Framework (4.8), please see this article instead:

 Continuous Integration (CI) is a development practice where each check-in is verified by an automated build which enables teams to detect problems at an early stage.

 With Azure DevOps, Microsoft offers services for teams to share code and track their work.
 A major feature is the continuous integration support for projects called Azure Pipelines.
 These hosted build agents can build the projects immediately or based on your specifications.

 This article explains how to setup your project in Visual Studio to use Azure DevOps Pipelines, but in general this is valid for all available build agents including: